A simple quantum dot: numerical and variational solutions: Introduction

-We close with a summary in Section~\ref{summary}.
 Although we strive to keep each section self-contained, we have relegated many of the details to the appendices.
 In this way, we hope the reader can easily follow the main text.
 At the same time, for the reader interested in one particular technique, the appendices and references should provide sufficient guidance.
 In addition to the novelty of a quantum bound state where no classically bound state exists, we hope the reader will be motivated to further learn one of the techniques described here and apply it to a new problem.
-Moreover, the penultimate section also indicates how inspired analytical results can emerge from consideration of numerical results.
+Moreover, Section~\ref{sec_var} shows how inspired analytical results can emerge from the consideration of numerical results.